qbead/qbeadWebsite/content/book/progpatterns.md

 The value stored in `resulting_number` in this case would be `7`.

 Here is another example where one of the arguments for our function is specified directly, without first being stored in a variable.
-In this case the value stored in `resulting_number` will be `8`:
+In this case, the value stored in `resulting_number` will be `8`:

 ```c++